petrukhnov/roboarm2018.makerobots.eu/README.md

 ## 2018 Robotics arm contest

 The goal of 2018 robotic arm contest is to bring robotics closer to people with little or no experience.
-If you are already pro in that field, feel free to join and compete with others.
+If you are already skilled in that field, feel free to join and compete with others.

+In this contest you will create simple robotic arm that will put decoartions to christmas/new year tree.

 Lego, vex, fischertechnik, wooden planks, cardboard, tape, your old VHS player and everything else could be used.
+You could programm it with arduino, or controll motors directly with poewr.

-Final round of competition will be held online ~31st of December 2018.
+Final round of competition will be held online 31st of December 2018.
 Participants will be required to stream online video with their creation.

 ## Awards And Prizes